codedx/codedx-kubernetes/setup/core/docs/config/backup-restore.md

 ## Restoring Code Dx

 Below are the steps for a full restore of a Code Dx instance from a backup.
 When using Velero's Restic integration, you can skip Step 2 and Step 4.

+>Note: When using Velero with Storage Provider Plugins, wait for the volume snapshot process to finish before restoring a backup.

 ### Step 1: Restore Cluster State and Volume Data